With social distancing in place...

 5. Cafes / Restaurants and Local Businesses

-These establishments can provide wonderful exposure for your work and generally get more foot traffic than conventional art galleries.
+When the economy opens up again...these establishments can provide wonderful exposure for your work and generally get more foot traffic than conventional art galleries.
 Don’t be shy about approaching businesses in your area for exhibition opportunities to show your work.

 7. Calls For Art